rick-liyue-huang/OfficeAutomation-Java/README.md

 After complete the Model coding, I will use Servlet to deal with the Controller part.
 Based on the diferent interface to produce the different response and use 'Jackson' to get the json string displayed on page.

+Here I cannot show the password in plant format, and I need to encrypt the password by 'Apache Commons Codec', which insert it in 'porm.xml'.